Tata Family Tree

 After achieving success in the commercial vehicle market, TELCO (now Tata Motors) expanded into the realm of passenger vehicles in 1991 with the introduction of the Tata Sierra, followed by the Tata Estate in 1992.

 JRD Tata stepped down as Chairman after 53 years in 1991, appointing Ratan N Tata as his successor.
 During Ratan Tata’s tenure as the 5th Chairman of the Tata Group, the conglomerate flourished and became a $100 billion enterprise.
 In 2017, N. Chandrasekaran, CEO and MD of TCS since 2009, was appointed Chairman of Tata Sons by the Board of Directors.
-He is unmarried and has no children.
+He was unmarried and had no children.
 In 2011, he said,

 I came close to getting married four times and each time I backed off in fear or for one reason or another.”